novomancy/Waldorf/README.md

 tagsURL: tagsAddress            //If you have an external tagging vocabulary, provide the
                                 //URL to it here
 displayIndex: true              //Whether or not to display an index of annotations
+annotationServer: "scalar"      //use either "scalar" or "statler".
+Default is "scalar"

 User options:
                                 //NOTE: Setting these options will disable Stater user login!